AIboy996/mkdocs-ai-summary/docs/index.md

     [how to get an DASHSCOPE_API_KEY?](https://dashscope.console.aliyun.com/)

 !!! info
+    (this is optional, and iff you are using `mkdocs-material` theme this can work)

     Then you can include the [ai-summary.css](./ai-summary.css)(optional, this is for the **custom  ai summary admonition style**) in the config file as below.

 ## Configuration